aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 2 1
 ```

-Although it should be quite as per expectation, the point to be highlighted here is that the scope traversal never reaches to `App` in the process.
+Although it should be quite as per expectation, the point to be noted here is that the scope traversal never reaches to `App` in the process.
 This is because of the 'component boundary' clause in rule `#2.1.`.
 In case of this example the expression evaluation starts with the scope of the innermost `repeat.for`, and traversed upwards.
 When traversal hits the scope of `FooBar`, it recognize the scope as a component boundary, and stops traversing any further, irrespective of whether the property is found or not.